gyamxxx/fluent-plugin-record-serializer/README.md

 ## Configuration

-In v0.12, you can use record_modifier filter.
+In v0.14 or v0.12, you can use record_modifier filter.

 ```
 <filter pattern>